-News from St. Anne’s Church June 2019
+News from St. Anne’s Church September 2019

 Forthcoming events at St. Anne’s Church

+September 25th – 2.00 – 4.00 pm The Team Social Group will visit the Spot in the Woods – maybe it will be warm enough to sit in the garden!
 Please bring along a friend or neighbour who might not otherwise get out to eat cake and share fellowship!
 All welcome!

 Pastoral Visiting Team